nickmalleson/footfall/MelbourneAnalysis/README.md

 ## Changelog / History

- - `[v2-epb-submitted1](https://github.com/nickmalleson/footfall/releases/tag/v2-epb-submitted1)` - Version of the code used for the Environment & Planing B paper submission.
+ - [`v2-epb-submitted1`](https://github.com/nickmalleson/footfall/releases/tag/v2-epb-submitted1) - Version of the code used for the Environment & Planing B paper submission.
- - `v2-epb-submitted2` - Revised version (currently under development) to address reviewer comments.
+ - `v2-epb-submitted2` - Revised version (currently under development so no tag) to address reviewer comments.
 Largest change is incorporating additonal data (longer time period and new socio-economic data)

 ## Table of Contents
 * [Downloading data](#downloading-data)